AtroposBot/web/docs/setup.md

 --- I need this to mute people
 ```

-Additionally, please set Eris' highest role to be above anyone it may need to
+Additionally, please set Atropos' highest role to be above anyone it may need to
 punish in the role hierarchy.
-Eris will only allow users with punishment
+Atropos will only allow users with punishment
 permission to punish those lower than they are in the role hierarchy.

-!!! warning "Eris will not function as intended without having all required permissions"
+!!! warning "Atropos will not function as intended without having all required permissions"

     This is so that there are no errors in executing commands.